snixtho/evosc-DiscordWidget/README.md

 ### Widget URL
 The `url` option must contain the "JSON API" url you can find in Server Settings -> Widget.
 Make sure *Enable Server Widget* is on.

+For the "Join" button to work, select a channel for the widget invite in Server Settings -> Widget -> Invite Channel